Editor layout

 - Toggle sidebar — collapses or expands the main app sidebar (the narrow vertical strip with Projects, Profile, and API keys).

-- Live — toggles Live mode.
-When on, your Blueprints re-execute automatically every time you change inputs or logic, so the Outputs footer in each section stays current.
+- Live execution — a play / pause button (with a status pill beside it) that controls Live mode.
+While it is running, your Blueprints re-execute automatically every time you change inputs or logic, so the Outputs footer in each section stays current.
+Pause it to stop auto-running; resume it to turn continuous execution back on.

 - Maximized blueprint pill — when a Blueprint is maximized to its diagram, its name appears here.
 Click to switch which Blueprint is maximized; click the X to leave the maximized view.